Germany, France propose euro budget to bolster currency zone

 The budget proposal is the result of months of negotiations between French and German officials.
 A eurozone fiscal fund has been a goal of French President Emmanuel Macron as a way to strengthen the euro currency union, which has one currency but 19 separate governments.
 It lacks steady spending from a central authority to even out recessions that hit one member worse than other, as the federal budget does in the United States when individual states endure downturns.

-The 2010-2012 eurozone debt crisis made people more aware of the eurozone’s shortcomings but Germany has resisted proposals for sharing financial burdens with other countries, fearing taxpayers there will be put on the hook for bad policies by fiscally irresponsible governments.
+The 2010-2012 eurozone debt crisis made people more aware of the currency union’s shortcomings but Germany has resisted proposals for sharing financial burdens with other countries, fearing taxpayers there will be put on the hook for bad policies by fiscally irresponsible governments.